weaversa/cryptol-course/labs/saw/ArithmeticVerifications/ArithmeticVerifications.md

 Introduction
 ============

-These files are a set of examples meant to demonstrate simple verifications of arithmetic implemented in C using Cryptol and Saw.
+These files are a set of examples meant to demonstrate simple verifications of arithmetic implemented in C using Cryptol and SAW.
 These examples are not meant to be especially deep, but may be useful as a reference and also to demonstrate some limitations of these techniques.

 The file *arithmetic.c* contains definitions for the following functions: